Professional Development

 - Description: This course enables educators to develop, increase and demonstrate knowledge about proactively providing a universally designed and differentiated environment in order to maximize student achievement for all students.
 Emphasis is on the importance of having clarity about the learning targets and proactively adjusting instruction utilizing a data-based decision-making process that considers students’ readiness for the content, interests, and learning preferences.
 Content and activities emphasize how to proactively provide important, engaging, and appropriately challenging work via flexible grouping methods and utilizing a variety of instructional strategies and supports.

-- Meetings: There will be two required virtual meetings during the course: January 17 and February 7, 2023
+- Meetings: There will be three required virtual evening meetings during the course:

 - Course Flyer